barrycarter/bcapps/README-projects.txt

 For example, to render the 0/0/0 slippy tile, we need data for pretty much the entire world.
 However, we don't need *all* the data for the world: just the shapes and names of the larger continents and countries for example.

 In theory, any existing tileserver could be modified to give text output instead of image output.
+The key appears to be in the SELECT queries used to select features at a given zoom level

 A major advantage would be that the end user how to display various types of features, choose what language they want to see those features in, choose what meta-data they want to see, and even dynamically control the display of these features.